ekowabaka/ekowabaka.me/blog/posts/2024-06-15-Train-in-Scikit-Infer-in-java.md

 ---
-title: "Train in Scikit infer in Java"
+title: "How to train MLPs in Scikit Learn and infer in Java"
 category: Machine Learning
 tags:
    - artificial intelligence